terryluan12/Inventro/README.md

 - **Alexander Vicol** — alexander.vicol@mail.utoronto.ca — Student ID: 1008004231
 - **Shubham Panchal** — s.panchal@mail.utoronto.ca — Student ID: 1012431067

-> Contact emails for any follow-up questions during grading period.

 ## Motivation

 In many small and medium-sized businesses, inventory management is still handled through outdated software or manual spreadsheets that lack real-time synchronization, scalability, and reliability.
 These systems make it difficult to monitor stock levels accurately across distributed warehouses or retail locations.
 As a result, manual data entry and disconnected systems frequently lead to stockouts, overstocking, and data inconsistencies, all of which negatively affect operational efficiency and customer satisfaction.